aregsar/aregsarblog/blog/2019/installing-composer-php-package-manager/index.md

 With one shot execution the container exits right after executing the command.

-> Note: For executing composer scripts you may need to install additional PHP extensions in the container using your own docker file that extends the official Composer Docker image.
+> Note: For executing Composer scripts that execute PHP code, you may need to install additional PHP extensions in the container using your own docker file that extends the official Composer Docker image.

 ## Conclusion